FrostKiwi/treasurechest/posts/genshin-impact-anki-deck/genshin-impact-anki-deck.md

 > **Mining as defined by [animecards](https://animecards.site/learningjapanese/):** *A mining deck is a custom Anki deck that you create using the Japanese you encounter daily.
 Transitioning from pre-made decks to custom decks is vital.
 Don't get stuck on pre-made decks.
 At this point, you're learning directly from material relevant to you and targeting gaps in your knowledge.*

-[**Link to the deck on Ankiweb**](https://ankiweb.net/shared/info/870567459) (If AnkiWeb ends up pulling the deck due to copyright concerns, a copy is in the release section [here](https://github.com/FrostKiwi/treasurechest/releases/download/genshindeckv1/Genshin.Impact.Japanese.with.media.apkg)) All cards have in-game sound + screenshot and almost all have additionally a dictionary sound file + pitch accent.
+[**Link to the deck on Ankiweb**](https://ankiweb.net/shared/info/870567459).
+All cards have in-game sound + screenshot and almost all have additionally a dictionary sound file + pitch accent.
+This post will go into the thought process behind the deck, how it was created and has sound clips below every screenshot for reference.

 ![image](tekisetsu.png)
 <div class="audio-container">